tosin2013/rh-workshops/content/workshops/ocp_devops_101/6-s2i-nodejs.md

 {{% /markdownify %}}

 {{< alert info >}}
-Note that the Pod may show an Err: ImagePull Backoff - this is normal and will automatically deploy once the build is complete.
+Note that the Pod may show an <strong>Err: ImagePull Backoff</strong> - this is normal and will automatically deploy once the build is complete.
 {{< /alert >}}

     {{< /rightStep >}}